mozilla/legal-docs/en/focus_privacy_notice.md

 * __Interaction Data__: We receive information about how often you use Focus and interact with certain features or prompts.
 This includes information such as when you start a new browsing session, how often you use search or launch an external browser from Focus, and which features in the Settings screen are enabled.

-Read the telemetry documentation for [Android](https://dictionary.telemetry.mozilla.org/apps/focus_android) and [iOS](https://dictionary.telemetry.mozilla.org/apps/focus_ios).
+Read the telemetry documentation for Android [here](https://github.com/mozilla-mobile/focus-android/blob/main/docs/Telemetry.md) and [here](https://dictionary.telemetry.mozilla.org/apps/focus_android), and iOS [here](https://dictionary.telemetry.mozilla.org/apps/focus_ios).

 ### Measure and support our marketing